Prinsphield/GeneGAN/README.md

 #### 3. Matrix Interpolation in Attribute Subspace

 We can do something cooler.
-Given four images with Bangs attributes at hand, we can observe the gradual change process of our input images with a mixing of difference bangs style.
+Given four images with bangs attributes at hand, we can observe the gradual change process of our input images with a mixing of difference bangs style.